 Note: If the total reimbursements and allowances you received from the government in connection with the move are more than your actual moving expenses, include the excess in income on Form 1040, line 7.
-Do not complete Form 3903F.
+Do not complete Form 3903-F.

-How To Complete Form 3903F.-If your total reimbursements and allowances are less than your actual moving expenses, first complete Form 3903F using your actual expenses.
+How To Complete Form 3903-F.-If your total reimbursements and allowances are less than your actual moving expenses, first complete Part I of Form 3903-F using your actual expenses.
 Do not reduce your expenses by any reimbursements or allowances you received from the government in connection with the move.
 Also, do not include any expenses for moving services that were provided by the government.
 If you and your spouse and dependents are moved to or from different locations, treat the moves as a single move.

-Next, complete lines 15 through 17 of Form 3903F.
-Then, read the instructions for line 18 on the next page.
+Next, complete lines 15 through 17 of Form 3903-F. Then, read the instructions for line 18 on the next page.